Adult social care market position statement

 Hospital avoidance and discharge

-We've worked with our SYICS colleagues to procure a new crisis/safe space service for South Yorkshire aimed at reducing admissions to specialist hospitals for people who have a learning disability and/or autism.
-The contract for this service has been awarded to Voyage and we are working with them to find an appropriate location within South Yorkshire to develop the service.
+We've worked with our SYICS colleagues to procure a new crisis/safe space service for South Yorkshire aimed at reducing admissions to specialist hospitals for people who have a learning disability and/or autism under the Transforming Care agenda.
+The contract for this service has been awarded to Voyage and we are working with them to find an appropriate location within South Yorkshire to develop the service; it will be somewhere with good transport connections and accessible from across South Yorkshire.

-Barnsley has an all-age autism strategy, which has the same six themes as the national strategy:
+Barnsley has an all-age autism strategy; it has six themes:

 The strategy and its action plan will be reviewed and updated annually, and we will use this to inform our commissioning intentions.